-Would you like to learn some interesting facts about deserts?
+Would you like to learn some cool facts about deserts?
 Read on!
-When you finish reading, download or print our question page from the Activity section to use as a quiz or activity sheet.
+When you finish reading, download or print our question page from the activity section at the end.

 As we said when you think of a desert you probably think of huge dry areas with very little plants, a couple of camels thrown in and miles and miles of sand.
 Yes, that’s what most deserts are, very dry and they don’t get much rain.